Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Modeling Daylight Hours with a Sinusoidal Function

-Modeling Tides with Sinusoidal Functions
+Modeling Tidal Patterns with Sinusoidal Functions

 Periodic Phenomena: Seasonal Daylight Variation